Mishiranu/Instant-Image/README.md

 # Instant Image

-Instant Image is tool that allows you to find image in Google search and attach it in two clicks.
+Instant Image is a tool that allows you to find image in Google search and attach it in two clicks.

 Choose this app in attachment dialog, enter search query and choose the desired image.